 The Soulmate

 I was immediately hooked by this book from the very first chapter.
 It starts with an intriguing premise about a family living in a beach house on a cliff with a steep drop – a dream house, except for one problem: it’s a popular suicide spot.
 But that’s all I’ll reveal about the plot.
-The Soulmate delves into themes of marriage, parenting, and mental illness, while also exploring perception and reality and how well we truly know someone.
+The Soulmate explores themes of marriage, parenting, and mental illness while also exploring perception and reality and how well we truly know someone.

 The story is told through alternating points of view and timelines, which could potentially confuse readers, but Hepworth presents it in a way that makes it easy to follow.
 With its beach setting, The Soulmate would make for a perfect summer read.